 Always use a centralized social media management tool like Agorapulse where you can check immediately who is on your team.

-Don’t have spreadsheets floating around with all your passwords and always change passwords when a member of the team or agency, leaves.
+You don’t want to have spreadsheets floating around with all your passwords because that is a huge data security risk – and could cause a whole host of other problems (read: lawsuits) that you definitely don’t want.
+And always be sure to change passwords when a member of the team or agency leaves.

 team roles in social media channels in a crisis management plan